 Nguvu: The Harvest Festival

 Nguvu, the harvest festival, is a time of profound gratitude for the Chagga people.
 It involves offering the first fruits of the harvest to ancestors, acknowledging their role in the tribe's agricultural success.
-This festival is not only a thanksgiving celebration but also a communal feast where stories and blessings are shared.
+This festival is not only a thanksgiving but also a communal feast where stories and blessings are shared.

 Marriage and Initiation Rites: The Threads of Continuity